Unwritten (song): North American version

 The North American version, directed by Chris Applebaum, shows Bedingfield in an elevator.
 As the elevator stops at each floor, she experiences different things, including running into a park from the elevator where she sings to the camera as the sun shines brightly behind her, comforting a crying woman who kisses the wall of the elevator with red lipstick before she leaves, dancing on a street with a group of children as they are sprayed by water, watching a janitor throw away his money and watches, singing with a church choir, standing next to a couple kissing madly, and finding a potential romance with a man (portrayed by Keith Carhill) who enters the elevator and follows her after she exits.

-According to a TRL interview, Bedingfield chose to make the scene where she gets wet because while filming the North American version of her "These Words" video it was a very hot and sunny day in Rio de Janeiro.
+According to a TRL interview, Bedingfield chose to make the scene where she gets wet because it was a very hot and sunny day while filming the North American version of her "These Words" video in Rio de Janeiro.
 This scene occurs during the second chorus.